Student Loans & Flight Scholarships

 Let's talk about the student loans

-1. Using personal or parent’s funds
+1 Using personal or parent’s funds

-2. Using a student loan from a local bank (most common)
+2 Using a student loan from a local bank (most common)

-3. Using a loan from a US or Canadian bank with a local co-signer
+3 Using a loan from a US or Canadian bank with a local co-signer

-4. Using personal sponsor, such as a relative or a friend
+4 Using personal sponsor, such as a relative or a friend

-5. Using government organization as sponsor
+5 Using government organization as sponsor

-6. Using business as a sponsor
+6 Using business as a sponsor

 Academic performance-based scholarships are now available for our BSc program!

-Can I get a flight training scholarship?
+Can I get a full aviation scholarship?

-Contrary to scholarships for academic studies, there's no equivalent "flight training scholarship" available for flight training across North America, Europe, or other developed countries.
 Academic scholarships are typically granted by large colleges and universities to around ten percent of their top-performing students, incurring minimal costs for the institutions.
 For instance, if a school hosts a lecture with a hundred paying students, they can accommodate another ten students (10%) at negligible additional expense.

-However, aviation training is highly personalized, involving extensive one-on-one flight instruction and the use of costly training equipment like flight simulators, FTDs, airplanes, and fuel.
+However, flight training is highly personalized, involving extensive one-on-one flight instruction and the use of costly training equipment like flight simulators, FTDs, airplanes, and fuel.
 Flight instruction cannot be conducted in a lecture hall, and flight lessons must adhere to legal requirements, often needing customization for each student's needs.
 Consequently, aviation schools, colleges, and even universities, with few exceptions, cannot afford to offer free flight training programs to local or international students.

 Exceptions include countries like the UAE, where the government funds flight training for selected UAE citizens; Germany, where Lufthansa sponsors training for highly competitive German nationals; Russia, where the government covers training for select Russian citizens; and China, where the government funds training for several hundred competitive Chinese nationals.
 Typically termed "Cadet Programs," these scholarships mandate graduates to be nationals of the sponsoring country and commit to long-term employment contracts with national airlines.
 For example, Chinese graduates must commit to a 60-year service period.
 Additionally, the Russian government won't convert Russian licenses to other ICAO formats if pilots received scholarships for their initial training.